 A related question in economics, and other disciplines such as philosophy, is what are the most appropriate maximands in social policy.
 Recently, there has been a plea to measure broad outcomes, both subjective (including happiness) and objective ones (e.g. GDP, capabilities).
 Understanding how happiness interacts with other objectives, such as material prosperity, social justice and moral responsibility, is an important area of research.
 In this context EHERO will explores synergies and conflicts, again with the aim of allowing more informed choice, at the level of individuals, firms and societies.

-Even well informed people may fail to choose the optimal, due to various psychological biases, such as those found in behavioral economics research.
+Even well informed people may fail to choose the optimal, due to various psychological biases, such as those found in behavioural economics research.
 In this context EHERO will investigate the possibilities available to nudge people’s choices towards happiness-maximizing ones (Thaler at al. 2008).

 Economists have developed powerful models for analyzing optimal outcomes and related techniques for predicting these in given conditions.
 This holds both for theory and practice.
 Econometricians have also developed sophisticated techniques for identifying causal effects.
 These methods can be applied to happiness, the more so now large dataset and long time-series have become available, such as the German Socio-Economic Panel GSOEP.

-Using experiments, behavioral economists can analyze the extent to which choices are biased, to shed light on the discrepancy between actual choice and happiness-optimal choice.
+Using experiments, behavioural economists can analyze the extent to which choices are biased, to shed light on the discrepancy between actual choice and happiness-optimal choice.
 Experiments can also be used to investigate nudging strategies, such as the framing of choices.

 Happiness economics draws currently on large scale panel studies that have been tailored to financial questions in the first place, but involve measures of happiness.
 One of these is the above mentioned German Socio-Economic Panel (GSOEP), but there are several more good economic data sets that can provide information about happiness, such as the Dutch Household Panel.
 One of the aims of EHERO is to exploit these sources: EHERO will create an efficient method to analyze such data sets.